cliffom/sst-bff-demo/README.md

 ### What this is

 A sample application demonstrating how to build different services deployed as Lambda functions.

-Here we build and deploy 3 Lambda functions:
+Here we build and deploy 4 Lambda functions:

 - One Lambda function with the NodeJS runtime for Apollo Server (Apollo Stack)
 - One Lambda function with the Go runtime for user services (Users API Stack)
+- One Lambda function with the Go runtime for user tasks (User Tasks Stack)
 - One Lambda function with the Go runtime as a test route (API Stack)

 Though the API Gateways fronting Apollo Server and API stacks are accessible individually, here we are demonstrating using the RESTful API stack as a datasource for the Apollo Server.

 The routes exposed by the API Stack are protected with a Cognito Pool (created within the stack) and require a valid JWT token.
 The GraphQL route is open to the public but passes the authorization header to the API endpoints.

 To demonstrate connection to a DynamoDB table from the RESTful services, a DynamoDB table is created and accessible by the API stack.

 Example Request Path: